GWCustom/bfabric-web-app-template/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Usage

-This template provides a practical implementation of the bfabric-web-app library.
-Key use cases include:

-1. Setting up a Dash-based web application.

-2. Demonstrating data validation and API interaction with B-Fabric.

-3. Serving as a starting point for custom scientific or analytical dashboards.

-_For detailed examples and usage guides, refer to the [Documentation](https://pypi.org/project/bfabric-web-apps/)._

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Deployment

 Follow these steps to set up and deploy the B-Fabric Web App Template locally: